45 Flight Range & Endurance

 Payload-Range & Endurance Charts

 The range that an airplane can fly on a given quantity of fuel depends on its weight and operating altitude.
 The weight of the aircraft is the sum of its empty weight plus the useful load, i.e., the weight of payload and fuel.
 It takes fuel to carry the payload (i.e., passengers and/or cargo, which is what pays the bills), but fuel is not payload.
-For most aircraft, there is a trade between payload and fuel load in that above a specific range, then the payload will need to be limited and exchanged for fuel weight.
+For most aircraft, because there is a trade between payload and fuel load above a certain flight range, the payload will need to be limited and exchanged for fuel weight.

 Airliners